ssoni11/AIRFLOW-S3-CHECK-OBJECT-PRESENCE/README.md

 -->
 # Apache Airflow - AWS S3(MinIO) Sensor Example

-This project demonstrates using Apache Airflow to check the presence of a specific storage object on AWS S3/MinIO, serving as an AWS S3-compatible storage solution.
-The project includes the creation of an extended Airflow Docker image and orchestrating the Airflow deployment with Docker Compose.

 ## Use Case

-The use case for this project is when a client uploads a file to an AWS S3 bucket daily and at any time.
-The Airflow DAG, implemented in minio_sensor_dag.py, checks for the presence of this file on MinIO at specified time intervals before proceeding to the next task.
-This ensures that other tasks, such as processing or transferring the file, are triggered only when the specified file is available.
+This project is specifically designed to address a scenario where our client routinely uploads files to an AWS S3 bucket, both on a daily basis and at varying times.
+Employing an orchestrated workflow powered by Docker and Python, the Apache Airflow Directed Acyclic Graph (DAG) implemented in minio_sensor_dag.py systematically verifies the presence of the uploaded file on MinIO at predefined intervals.
+This meticulous validation mechanism is integral to ensuring that subsequent tasks, including file processing or transfer operations, are activated exclusively when the specified file is confirmed to be accessible.
+The combination of Docker and Python further enhances the robustness and reliability of this intricate design.

 ## Project Structure